GluuFederation/cloud-native-edition/helm/README.md

           - `nginx-ingress.service.loadBalancerIP`
           - `global.nginxIp`
     - Enable all the required services.
     - Upgrade the chart with the new values `helm upgrade --install <release-name> -f values.yaml .`

     2. ### Domain already mapped to an IP address
     - Update `loadBalancerIP` value in `values.yaml` file with IP that is already mapped to a domain.
           - `nginx-ingress.controller.service.loadBalancerIP`
           - `nginx-ingress.metrics.service.loadBalancerIP`
           - `nginx-ingress.service.loadBalancerIP`
           - `global.nginxIp`
-    - Disable the services that are not required then install the chart by running `helm install --name <release-name> -f values.yaml . `
+    - Enable the services that are required then install the chart by running `helm upgrade --install <release-name> -f values.yaml . `

   ### AWS
+   - Change cloud provisioner to `kubernetes.io/aws-ebs` in `global.cloud.provisioner`
-   - Get the `loadBalancer` DNS hostname provisioned by the Nginx Ingress e.g
+   - Get the `loadBalancer` DNS hostname provisioned by the `nginx-ingress` e.g
    ```
     $ kubectl get svc | grep ingress-controller
         flippant-robin-nginx-ingress-controller        LoadBalancer   10.100.10.11     a96e6e325ee7d11e9a7510a49691a220-752226592.us-west-2.elb.amazonaws.com   80:32489/TCP,443:30276/TCP     82m
    ```
    - Update the value of `global.lbAddr` with the DNS name from the loadBalancer. i.e